barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 If we fail to do this, our program might crash, or worse, it might corrupt data or present opportunities to attackers.

-The `free` function in C deallocates a block of memory, but it does not invalidate our pointer - we can still use it:
+The `free` function in C deallocates a block of memory, but it does not invalidate our pointer to that memory - we can still use it:

 ```c
 #include <stdio.h>